justinleetyler/justinleetyler.github.io/catalog.md

 > III.
 Magic: A. Three sources (1.
 Personal Power: The life force that sustains our earthy existence. -- 2.
 Earth Power: Resides within our planet and its natural products. -- 3.
 Divine Power: manifestation of personal and earth power.) -o
 > IV.
 Tools: A. The Broom (1.
 Used to magically clean an area -- 2.
 May also be used to represent astrol projection. -- 3.
 Linked with element of water.) -- B. Wand (1.
 Direct energy. -- 2.
 Linked with air, sacred to the God.) -- C. Censer (insense burner) -- D. Cauldron (1.
 A container in which magical tranformations occur.) -- E. Magic Knife (1.
 Causes physical change; associated with fire; linked with the god.) -- F. Chrystal Sphere (1. used in contemplative divination. -- 2. psychic faculties.) -- G. Cup (1.
 Simply a cauldron on a stem. -- 2. associated with the Goddess and fertility -- 3. related to element of water.) -- H. Pentacle (1.
 An element of protection -- 2.
 Associated with element of earth.) -- I. The Book of Shadows (1.
 Spell and ritual book) -- J. Bell (1. powerful effects according to its volume, tone, and material of construction -- 2.
 Used to a. ward off evil spirts and spells  b. protection  c. evoke good energies.) -s
 >  I. Days of power: A. Yule (1. circa dec.
 21 -- 2.
 The goddess gives birth to a son, the god.) -- B. Imbolic (1.
 Feb.
 2 2. recovery of the goddess after giving birth.) -- C. Ostara (1. circa Mar.
 21 -- 2.
 Marks the spring; goddess blankets the earth with fertility) -- D. Beltane (1.
 Apr.
 30 -- 2.
 Marks the emergence of the young god into manhood.) -- E. Midsummer / Litha (1. circa jun 21 -- 2. the powers of nature reach highest point -- 3. earth awash in fertility of the goddess and god) -- F. Lughnasadh (1.
 Aug.
 1 -- 2. time of harvest -- 3. the god lose his strenth) -- G. Mahon (1. circa sept.
 21 -- 2. the god prepares to leave physical body) -- H. Samhain (1. oct.
 31 -- 2. says farwell to the god.)  -s
 > VI.
 Ritual and preparation for ritual: A. Points (1.
 See that you're not interrupted. -- 2.
 Purification (bath, etc.) -- 3.
 Choose appropriate color -- 4. amulets and talismans (a. devices to ward off or to attract forces) -- 5.
 Gathering with other wiccans) -- B. Colors (1.
 Yellow: divination -- 2.
 Purple: pure divine power -- 3.
 Blue: healers -- 4.
 Green: herbalists/ecologists -- 5.
 Brown: Animals -- 6.
 White: purification -- 7.
 Orange/red: protective rites/ when attuning with the god in his fiery solar aspect -- 8.
+Black: absence of color/ the ultimate source of divine energy.)

+### &nbsp;
-Black: absence of color/ the ultimate source of divine energy.)Curlie. -- Computer data -- Curlie, c2018. -- Mode of Access: World Wide Web. -- Title from homepage. -- URL https://curlie.org/ . -- DDC 017.
+Curlie. -- Computer data -- Curlie, c2018. -- Mode of Access: World Wide Web. -- Title from homepage. -- URL https://curlie.org/ . -- DDC 017.

 ### &nbsp;
 Cusco. -- Apurimac III. -- Computer data (1 directory). -- [S.n.], 1997. -- on 1 external hard drive. -- System requirements: MP3 file reader. -- Title from resource. -- DDC 781.67.